Chinmayi98/help-app/README.md

 ## Creating a Link to the Added Image
 Creating a link to the added image can be done by using the img tag.

+## Updating CDN Style Links
+In order to update a CDN Links,you have to update the script tag present in the index.html file as and when required.